marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/building-documentation.rst

 with miscellaneous documentation:

 :samp:`ABOUT-GCC-NLS`
   Notes on GCC's Native Language Support.

-FIXME: this should be part of this manual rather than a separate file.
+  .. todo:: this should be part of this manual rather than a separate file

 :samp:`ABOUT-NLS`
   Notes on the Free Translation Project.